TeamPerie/CellDestiny/README.md

 ## GETTING STARTED

-To start, play with the web app test dataset.
+To start, play with the web app test dataset available online.

 To do so, click on the [link](https://perie-team.shinyapps.io/CellDestiny/) to open the web application.